 My conclusion: With the exception of age-based asset allocation guidelines (where I feel women should invest their retirement funds slightly more aggressively than men to prepare for statistically longer life spans), I'd argue that the fundamentals of personal finance 101 are identical for women and men.
 The reluctance of some younger women (notably in their 20s and 30s) to read female-oriented finance books is in a sense a victory for the equality movement.
 So here are the reasons why I still support personal finance books by women for women.
-(If you prefer video, you can watch me discussing this topic on ABC News Now by clicking here.)
+(If you prefer video, you can watch me discussing this topic on ABC News Now.)

 - Women are not worse than men with money.
 Poor personal finance skills are rampant across gender lines.
 Why?
 The financial landscape has increased geometrically in its complexity over the past 20 years while financial education has not kept up.
 We all can use help.